 For example, let's look at Mars Hydro's 8-bar 650W LED.
 It’s a 650W system.
 Some may think it won’t produce as much energy as a 1000W light.
 However, its PPFD value can reach 1813 μmol/m2/s while some 1000W grow lights emits almost the same PPFD value around 1800μmol/m2/s.
 (It’s easy to search on websites)

 So while the 650W system has a lower wattage, it emits the same amount of PPF as the 1000w grow light.
 That means, it produces the same grow result as 1000w light does.

 In the long run, the 650W system will pay for itself, while the 1000W system will end up costing more to run.
 That’s because the 650W will use 780 kWh for one complete grow while the 1000W system will use 1200 kWh per grow.

 If the average US household pays $0.15 per kWh, then the 650W LED costs $117 per grow while the 1000W costs $180 per grow.
-And take into consideration of a 5-year running cost (Mars Hydro promises a 5-year warranty), this 650W LED grow light will save you 945USD in total!
+And taking into consideration of a 5-year running cost (Mars Hydro promises a 5-year warranty), this 650W LED grow light will save you 945USDin total!
 And it promises high-quality output at the same time!

 Then why not choose a low running cost with the same grow results LED grow light?

 One of the primary measurements to see how well a grow light works is to see how many grams per watt you get after a harvest.